ORCID/orcid-member-services/README.md

     vim ~/.bash_profile
     export JAVA_HOME=$(/usr/libexec/java_home -v 11)

-## Start the JHipster registry
+## Start the discovery service

 - Open a new terminal
-- cd orcid-member-services/jhipster-registry/
+- cd orcid-member-services/discovery-service/
-- Run `bash start.sh`.
-This should download the jhipster-registry jar if you don't have it installed.
-If for some reason the download fails you will need to download it manually
+- Run `bash mvnw`
-- Wait for the jhipster-registry to start
+- Wait for it to start
 - Verify it has started properly.
 Go to http://localhost:8761/#/ and sign in with `admin`, password `admin`